petersulyok/smfc/README.md

        4 | 10/19/2023 | 05:15:38 PM CEST | Fan #0x46 | Lower Critical going low  | Deasserted
        5 | 10/19/2023 | 05:20:59 PM CEST | Fan #0x46 | Lower Critical going low  | Asserted
     ```
-  - For fans typically the `Lower` thresholds are critical since they rarely exceed their maximum rotation speed
+  - For fans typically the `Lower` thresholds are critical since they rarely exceed their maximum rotational speed

-Please also consider the fact that fans are mechanical devices, their rotation speed is not stable, it could be fluctuating (depending on the quality of the fans and fan controller circuits of the motherboards), especially around the minimal speed (Min RPM)!
+Please also consider the fact that fans are mechanical devices, their rotational speed is not stable, it could be fluctuating (depending on the quality of the fans and fan controller circuits of the motherboards), especially around the minimal speed (Min RPM)!

 In order to avoid the assertion mechanism described here please execute the following steps:

-  1. Check the rotation speed of your fans (Min/Max RPM)
+  1. Per fan: check the minimum and maximum rotational speeds of your fan on its vendor website
-  2. Define the proper IMPI sensor threshold values above and below your interval of the fan rotation speed
+  2. Per fan: configure proper IMPI sensor thresholds adjusted to the fan speed interval
-  3. Define safe `min_level`/`max_level` for `smfc` respecting the variance of the fan rotation speed (it requires some experiments cycles and adjustments)
+  3. Per zone: Define safe `min_level`/`max_level` values for `smfc` respecting the variance of the all fans in the IPMI zone (it could take additional iterations and adjustments)

 <img src="https://github.com/petersulyok/smfc/raw/main/doc/ipmi_sensor_threshold.jpg" align="center" width="600">

-Here is a real-life example for a [Noctua NF-12 PWM](https://noctua.at/en/products/fan/nf-f12-pwm) fan:
+Here is a real-life example for a [Noctua NF-F12 PWM](https://noctua.at/en/products/fan/nf-f12-pwm) fan:

 ```
 Upper Non-Recoverable = 1800 rpm